voronianski/ngprogress-lite/README.md

 ngProgressLite.inc();
 ```

-Also it is possible to get current state number of a progressbar:
+Also it is possible to get current state number of a progress bar:

 ```javascript
 ngProgressLite.get()